2023 was the worst year to buy a house since the 1990s. But there's hope for 2024

 Wait, there's hope for home buyers in 2024

-But while all that sounds pretty dismal for anyone wanting to buy a home, realtors sense that the housing market has hit bottom and is starting to improve.
+But while all that sounds pretty dismal for anyone wanting to buy a home, realtors sense that things are about to improve for buyers. .

 "Mortgage rates are meaningfully lower compared to just two months ago, and more inventory is expected to appear on the market in upcoming months," said NAR Chief Economist Lawrence Yun.